eth-protocol-fellows/cohort-one/notes/cesarbrazon/4_account-migration.md

 - Reduces client complexity - Account abstraction removes EOA.
 Authorization logic will be moved to Smart Contract execution layer
 - If a new user wants to create a new wallet, he needs to pay for the deployment of the AA contract

-With this EIP we want to add multiple improvements, being the most important that we can add signature verification other than ECSDA which allows to make Ethereum post-quantum resistant
+With this EIP we want to add multiple improvements, some of the are:
+  - Support signature verification other than ECSDA which allows to make Ethereum post-quantum resistant
+  - Batch transactions
+  - Gasless transactions

 In order to implement AA, we require merging EIP 2937 or preserve nonce on self destruct